Food Science and Industry Bachelor's Degree

 There are two options available to students completing their degree online.
-The Food Business and Operations Management Option may be the choice for students who want more management-based coursework, while the Industry and Technology Option may appeal to students who want more science-based coursework.
+The Food Business and Operations Management Option (PDF) may be the choice for students who want more management-based coursework, while the Technology Option (PDF) may appeal to students who want more science-based coursework.
 Both options prepare students for the varied opportunities in the food industry.

 Careers in Food Science and Industry

 Completing the program opens up new professional opportunities for graduates in such fields as food science, meat science, quality assurance, product development and management.